ekhadley/puzzle/README.md

 example images from the puzzles I tested on are included in exampleims.
 This is the basic steps on what we extract from our images, and package it all into a pc class member:
   - First we find the contour of the whole piece, after binarizing.
-  - We find the 4 corners of the piece
+  - We find the 4 corners of the piece.
   - Split the full contour at the spots which are closest to each corner.
-  - Identify the type of each side (straight, male, female, other)
+  - Identify the type of each side (straight, male, female, other).
-  - Normalize the edges, and generate a comparator class for the loss function
+  - Normalize the edges, and generate a comparator class for the loss function.

   The point of failure for the large, puzzle, and the only step that needed my intervention was the corner detection.
 The algorithm I used to select points is convoluted, and includes many different parameters (magic numbers) whose correct values, if they exist, are highly sensitive to the morphology of the pieces you are working with, and how you photograph them.
-I roughly outline the corner selection procedure below:
-  - Get a corner map with cv2's Harris Corner Detection.
-  - Binarize the map with a hand picked threshold.
-  - Find clusters of cornery pixels with K Means Clustering.
-These are our candidates
-  - Use cornerSubPix on each candidate to find the most cornery part of the feature.
-  - Filter candidates by distance so that we dont get multiple candidates describing the same feature
-  - Take only points on the convex hull of the set of candidates.
-Corners are unlikely to be interior to any other set of points. (*)
-  - Go through all possible 4 choices of points on the hull, and select the quadrilateral which has the greatest area.
+You can look through the piece.findCorners() function to see the procedure.
+Most of the values were hand tuned, and the current values are about as good as I could do.
+Automatic tuning, or several iterative attempts to find corners could be implemented.
+  After finding the corners we identify the side types.
+This is done becuase while it is obvious (based on shape alone) that two male pieces are not going to form a good match, if we identify explicit types on piece initialization, we avoid evaluating the fairly expensive loss function.
+We use some trigonometry to find, for each point in the side contour, how far it is from the straight line from the first point to the end point.
+Straight sides have basically 0 distance, and a low variance.
+Male and female sides have one strong peak, and therefore a high variance.
+Depending on if they extend towards or away from the center of the puzzle piece, we classify them as male or female.
+If a side has multiple peaks, one towards and one away from the center, we classify it as a weird type.
+Males only pair with females, but weird types pair with anything, as a catchall.
+  Once we have all 4 sides and their types, we